 Tip: Try and coincide your visit with a full moon, as you can visit the park at night (all night long, actually), and due to the lack of city luminosity, the view of the sky is truly amazing.
 Just careful not to go out of the trail and get lost.
 Remember it is a desert, after all.
 The view of the dunes might be confusing and you can get in trouble!

-September – Fernando de Noronha
+Is September a good month for a honeymoon in Brazil? – Fernando de Noronha

 I know I used the word paradise a couple of times on this article already, but if I were to choose one place in Brazil to be called paradise, this would be it.